hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 467

-They then returned with grace and bounty of Allah, having suffered no harm.
+They then returned with grace and bounty from Allah, having suffered no harm.
 They pursued Allah’s pleasure, and Allah is the Possessor of great bounty.

 # 468